brandon-piner-aruba/test-device-service/INSTRUCTIONS.md

 # Bonus

-1. Use the device ID to serve each device its specific test result
+1. Use the device ID to serve each device its specific test configuration
 2. Store test results (save to file or database like sqlite)